 Now you know what tongue-tie is and what its symptoms are.
 But, what causes the condition?
 Let’s find out.

 What Causes Tongue-Tie?

 Tongue-tie is a congenital condition, which means that the baby is born with the condition.
 It is not something that develops after birth.
 In most cases, the lingual frenulum will separate from the tongue before birth allowing for a free range of motion.
 In babies who suffer from tongue-tie, however, the frenulum remains attached to the tongue even after birth.
 No one seems to know exactly why this happens.
 A few theories suggest that tongue-tie could have some genetic factors responsible for its occurrence.
+Some people believed that tongue-tie occurred only in dysmorphic children and rarely in normal children.
 Several babies are affected by this condition, who further experience health complications, which we shall talk about below.